![]() |

 for the fuel we put in cars; and marvellously Letadlek (לְתַדְלֵק)

-when one airplane refuels another in flight (the word was actually invented long after Ben Yehudah, but employing his system, when in-flight refuelling was invented as a necessity of Operation Entebbe).
+when one airplane refuels another in flight (the word was actually invented long after Ben Yehuda, but employing his system, when in-flight refuelling was invented as a necessity of Operation Entebbe).
 Not all of them caught on alas.

 Sicha rechoka (שיחה רחוקה) is literal for a telephone, but Telefon (טֵלֵפוֹן) is what is used, a Hebrew Franglais but without an academy of